 All your friend’s parents are posting first day of school pictures.
 I was thinking of taking a picture of you leaving this morning.
 I imagined having you hold a chalkboard sign that read “Back to Chemo.”
 Instead you walked out the door with dad and I told you to be kind to everyone, especially Barbara, because damn if the same advice doesn’t apply, first day of school or first day of chemo.

-Turns out your hair looks better than it’s looked in weeks because you scored the bedroom with the en suite bathroom and as an expression of your ownership have declared you are going to shower every single day.
-Last night you came upstairs, freshly showered, and declared how soft your hair felt after using the conditioner and how you thought you may condition every day, “and some days twice.”
+Turns out your hair looks better than it’s looked in weeks because you scored the bedroom in our AirBnB with the en suite bathroom and as an expression of your ownership have declared you are going to shower every single day.
+Last night you came upstairs, freshly showered, and declared how soft your hair felt after using the conditioner and how you thought you may condition every day, “and some days, twice!”

 You also brushed your teeth this morning after breakfast, unprompted, and I guess I am just wondering where all this personal hygiene came from and if I can get you to commit to it for, perhaps, ever?